iltempo/rulesio/README.md

 Using girl_friday for asynchronous communication and persistence
 -----------------

-By default this gem sends a batch of events to the WhenAUser service synchronously, at the end of each request to your application.
+By default this gem sends a batch of events to the rules.io service synchronously, at the end of each request to your application.
 This means that each request to your app will be slowed down by the time it takes to do that communication.
-While this is fine for development or for low-volume sites, for those who wish to avoid this delay WhenAUser supports the use of the [girl_friday](https://github.com/mperham/girl_friday) gem, which you can enable in your whenauser.rb file:
+While this is fine for development or for low-volume sites, for those who wish to avoid this delay rulesio supports the use of the [girl_friday](https://github.com/mperham/girl_friday) gem, which you can enable in your rulesio.rb file:

-    queue WhenAUser::GirlFridayQueue
+    queue RulesIO::GirlFridayQueue

-Using the GirlFridayQueue also ensures that events are not lost should the WhenAUser service be temporarily unavailable.
+Using the GirlFridayQueue also ensures that events are not lost should the rules.io service be temporarily unavailable.

 You can also pass options to girl_friday.
 To avoid losing events when your app server instances restart, you can tell girl_friday to use Redis.
 In order to use the Redis backend, you must use the [connection_pool](https://github.com/mperham/connection_pool) gem to share a set of Redis connections with other threads and the GirlFriday queue.
 If you are not already using Redis in your application, add

     gem 'connection_pool'
     gem 'redis'

-to your Gemfile, and add something like this to `config/whenauser.rb`:
+to your Gemfile, and add something like this to `config/rulesio.rb`:

     require 'connection_pool'

     redis_pool = ConnectionPool.new(:size => 5, :timeout => 5) { ::Redis.new }
-    queue WhenAUser::GirlFridayQueue,
+    queue RulesIO::GirlFridayQueue,
       :store => GirlFriday::Store::Redis, :store_config => { :pool => redis_pool }

 See the [girl_friday wiki](https://github.com/mperham/girl_friday/wiki) for more information on how to use girl_friday.